trygve-lie/rollup-plugin-esm-import-to-url/README.md

 ## Note on externals

-The imports defined for `map` to this module must not occure in the `external` option.
+The imports defined for `map` to this module must not occure in the Rollup `external` option.
 If so, this module will throw.

 In other words, this will not work: